-Gaza under communications blackout, amid warnings of cover for war crimes
+Gaza’s communications blackout raises concerns of Israeli war crimes

 Al Jazeera’s Tareq Abu Azzoum, reporting from Khan Younis in Gaza, said on Friday that residents were “terrified and afraid” after being left “totally isolated”.

-Israel has launched countless air strikes on Gaza in response to Hamas’s October 7 attacks inside the country, which Israeli officials say killed 1,405 people, mostly civilians.
+Israel has launched countless air raids on Gaza in response to Hamas’s October 7 attacks inside the country, which Israeli officials say killed 1,405 people, mostly civilians.

-At least 7,326 Palestinians, including more than 3,000 children, have been killed in Israeli air strikes, according to Palestinian officials.
+At least 7703 Palestinians, including 3595 children, have been killed in Israeli air attacks, according to Palestinian officials.